Kilmarnock F.C.: Stadium

 A FIFA 2 star FieldTurf artificial pitch was installed at Rugby Park for the start of the 2014–15 season.
 The pitch is capable of hosting rugby matches as well as football.
 A new artificial hybrid surface was installed during the 2019 close season.
 In February 2019 Kilmarnock received approval to install a new safe-standing section in areas of the East and Moffat stands.
 The installation process was completed in early December of that year.

-In December 2022 Kilmarnock announced that consultation had begun on the plans to develop 'Bowie Park Training Facility' with a view to creating a dedicated club training ground where Kilmarnock’s men’s, women’s and academy teams can develop within the same purpose-built environment.
+In December 2022 Kilmarnock announced that consultation had begun on the plans to develop 'Bowie Park Training Facility' with a view to creating a dedicated club training ground where Kilmarnock's men's, women's and academy teams can develop within the same purpose-built environment.
 Funded by Billy Bowie, the proposal includes the creation of two five-a-side and two full-size pitches – one with an accompanying 500-seat stand – alongside a two-floor training facility building which features a gym, changing rooms, canteen / seminar room, offices and a players’ lounge.

+Club anthem

+The song "Paper Roses", originally a hit by American singer and activist Anita Bryant, was adopted by Kilmarnock fans as their own club anthem.
+American singer and actress Marie Osmond, who is famous for recording this song, surprised the fans in February 2013 and performed at Rugby Park along with a meet and greet session, signing autographs for the players and fans.